papertrail/remote_syslog2/README.md

 [remote_syslog2 releases page][releases].

-Untar the package, copy the "remote_syslog" executable into your $PATH, and then customize the included example_config.yaml with the log file paths to read and the host/port to log to.
-These can also be specified as command-line arguments (below).
+Untar the package, copy the "remote_syslog" executable into your $PATH, and then customize the included example_config.yml with the log file paths to read and the host/port to log to.

+Optionally, move and rename the configuration file to `/etc/log_files.yml` so that remote_syslog picks it up automatically.
+For example:

+    sudo cp ./remote_syslog /usr/local/bin
+    sudo cp example_config.yml /etc/log_files.yml
+    sudo vi /etc/log_files.yml

+Configuration directives can also be specified as command-line arguments (below).

 ## Usage